National History Museum of Moldova

-The National Museum of History of Moldova (Muzeul Național de Istorie a Moldovei) is a museum in Central Chişinău, Moldova.
+The National History Museum of Moldova (Muzeul Național de Istorie a Moldovei) is a museum in Central Chişinău, Moldova.

 Overview

 Over 263,000 exhibits, 165,000 of which belong to the national heritage, are exhibited in the National Museum of History, founded in 1983 on the former Regional Lyceum.
 It is situated on 121a, 31 August 1989 str., in the historical center of Chişinău.
 In the museum yard there is the Capitoline Wolf, the copy of the one in Rome.
 Every year almost 15 exhibitions are held in the museum; which are important events in Moldova.
 The museum is structured into many scientific sections: Ancient History and Archaeology, Medieval History, History of Basarabia, Contemporary History, Treasures.

 History

 The National Museum of Archaeology and History of Moldova is one of the most important museum institutions of the Republic of Moldova, in terms of its collection and scientific prestige.